lmcai/Rafflesiaceae_phylogenomics/2_Alignment_geneTree/README.md

 python hmmcleaner_codon_aware_masking.py 2675.na.aln.fas 2675.na.aln_Hmm30.log

 ```
-This will generate *.masked.fas for each fasta file, with all codons consisting of completely ambiguous characters ('-' and 'N') removed.
+This will generate *.masked.fas for each fasta file, with all codons consisting of >80% ambiguous characters ('-' and 'N') removed.

 5. Infer a final maximum likelihood gene trees with IQTREE (1000 ultrafast bootstrap replication, -bnni to reduce the risk of overestimating branch supports with UFBoot, and optimal models determined by ModelFinder).
 ```